-Some ways to identify emotional readiness for potty training is to observe your toddler’s response to the concept of potty training.
-Does he initiate sitting on the potty or does he run away from it?
+One way to identify emotional readiness for potty training is to observe your toddler’s response to the concept of potty training.
+Does he initiate sitting on the potty or run away from it?
 Does he become excited when you talk about it, or does he cry?
 His reaction will tell you a lot.

-Take some time to fully consider your toddler’s physical and emotional readiness for potty training before embarking on this momentous task.
-It is a partnership that takes a lot of finesse, some rewards and a lot of paper towels!
+Before embarking on this momentous task, take some time to fully consider your toddler’s physical and emotional readiness signs for potty training.
+It is a partnership that takes finesse, some rewards, and many paper towels!